Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Experiments

 \subsection{Results and interpretation}

 Results are given in Table \ref{tab:results}.
-In \cite{koster_single-site_nodate}, skill scores are computed using a 24h persistence model, adjusted according to the clear sky PV power for the day under consideration.
+In \cite{koster_single-site_nodate}, skill scores were computed using a 24-hour persistence model, adjusted according to the clear sky PV power for the day under consideration.
 This is a common baseline in the solar energy domain \cite{pedro_assessment_2012}.
-In this paper, we rather consider that the physical model is the baseline against which our results have to be evaluated.
-So we use 24h physical model covariates as $\hat{\bold Z}_\text{ref}$ in Equation \eqref{eq:skill} for computing skill scores presented in Table \ref{tab:results}.
-This is a stronger baseline for skill score computation, as it was shown to significantly outperform persistence forecasts \cite{koster_short-term_2019}.
-In this experimental section, this means that a model with a skill score lower than 0 is not able to beat the covariates it is given among its inputs.
+For the reference, it is reported in Table \ref{tab:results}.
+However, in this paper, we rather considered the physical model to be the baseline against which to evaluate our results.
+We therefore used 24-hour physical model covariates as $\hat{\bold Z}_\text{ref}$ in Equation \eqref{eq:skill} for computing the skill scores presented in Table \ref{tab:results} (including for other baselines than the physical model).
+This is a stronger baseline for skill score computation, as it has been shown to significantly outperform persistence forecasts \cite{koster_short-term_2019}.
+In this experimental section, this means that a model with a skill score lower than 0 is not able to beat the covariates that contribute to its inputs.

+Along with the baselines mentioned above, we also report the results obtained with the Prophet model \cite{taylor_forecasting_2018} and the Non-Parametric Time Series (NPTS) forecaster \cite{gasthaus_non-parametric_2016}.
+Both are commonly employed as baselines in the literature.
+Prophet is akin to Generalized Additive Models \cite{hastie_generalized_1987}, and was fitted using an optimization algorithm.
+NPTS does not require any model fitting, and exploits assumptions which can be commonly done depending on time series properties (e.g., daily seasonality with hourly data).
+Persistence, Prophet and NPTS exploit only the input time series, and did not access the physical covariates.
+They could therefore be compared to models ignoring this covariate (7 and 9).

+First we can acknowledge the strength of the physical model with regards to the persistence forecast, arguably the most naive baseline.
+The latter has 27.1 negative skill score: this means that any model scoring less did not learn anything from the training samples better than copying the previous day as the forecast for the 24 hours to come.
+NPTS does very significantly better than this baseline, with skill score improved by 13.5 points.
+However, Prophet scores lower (-27.6), showing that this model is not suitable for the use case at hand.